Rare, antiquarian, used & out-of-print books by or about Women Travellers, at Horizon Books.

 US$20. bookID # 11551

 DORR, Julia C. R.; Bermuda; An Idyll of the Summer Islands.
-New York, Charles Scribner's Sons, 1885, , 12mo [17.5 x 12 cm]; [vi], 148 pp, 2 maps including folding colored map at end, orig green two-part cloth with gilt lettering on spine and front cover and gilt map on front cover, lightly rubbed at edge, very good copy, interior clean and fine.
+New York, Charles Scribner's Sons, 1885, , 12mo [17.5 x 12 cm]; [vi], 148 pp, 2 maps including folding colored map at end, original green two-part cloth with gilt lettering on spine and front cover and gilt map on front cover, lightly rubbed at edge, very good copy, interior clean and fine.

 Smith D70.
 The author was a popular children's writer who lived in New England.